HL7/US-Core/input/pagecontent/general-requirements.md

 - [Screening and Assessments]

 Servers implementing both can claim conformance to the US Core Profile content structure and the RESTful interactions defined by implementing all or parts of the US Core CapabilityStatement into their capabilities as described below.
-A server that certifies to the [21st Century Cures Act for accessing patient data] must implement all components in the USCDI and the US Core CapabilityStatement.
+A Server that certifies to the [21st Century Cures Act for accessing patient data] must implement all components in the USCDI and the US Core CapabilityStatement.

 ##### Claiming conformance to a US Core Profile

- A conformant server:
+ A conformant Server:

 - **SHALL** Be able to populate all profile data elements that are mandatory and/or flagged as Must Support as defined by that profile's StructureDefinition.
-- **SHOULD** declare conformance with the [US Core Server Capability Statement] by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server`
+- **SHOULD** declare conformance with the [US Core Server Capability Statement] by including its official URL in the Server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/us/core/CapabilityStatement/us-core-Server`

 - **SHALL** specify the full capability details from the US Core CapabilityStatement it claims to implement.
-    - Declare support for the US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element.
+    - Declare support for the US Core Profile by including its official URL in the Server's `CapabilityStatement.rest.resource.supportedProfile` element.
       - the US Core Profile's official or "canonical" URL is located on each US Core Profile page.
     - Declare support for the US Core Profile's FHIR RESTful transactions.
       - The restful transactions for the US Core Profiles are documented in the "Quick Start" section on every profile page.

-    Example CapabilityStatement snippet for a server conforming to the US Core Patient Profile:
+    Example CapabilityStatement snippet for a Server conforming to the US Core Patient Profile:

-    {% include examplebutton_default.html example="conform-patient" b_title = "Click Here for an example CapabilityStatement snippet for a server conforming to the US Core Patient Profile:" %}
+    {% include examplebutton_default.html example="conform-patient" b_title = "Click Here for an example CapabilityStatement snippet for a Server conforming to the US Core Patient Profile:" %}

 ### Using Codes in US Core Profiles